-In addition, professional preparation programs for prospective and practicing middle level teachers should include opportunities for formal study of the essential program elements described above, as well as provide prospective teachers with opportunities to work in middle school settings that implement middle level philosophy and support it with distinct developmentally responsive organizational structures.
-A template for such schools might be AMLE’s position paper, This We Believe: Keys to Educating Young Adolescents (NMSA, 2010) and the Association for Middle Level Education Teacher Preparation Standards (AMLE, 2012).
+In addition, professional preparation programs for prospective and practicing middle level teachers should include opportunities for the formal study of the essential program elements described above, as well as provide prospective teachers with opportunities to work in middle school settings that implement middle level philosophy and support it with distinct developmentally responsive organizational structures.
+A template for such schools might be AMLE’s position paper, The Successful Middle School: This We Believe (NMSA, 2010), and the Association for Middle Level Education Teacher Preparation Standards (AMLE, 2012).

 Alexander, W. M., & McEwin, C. K. (1988).
 Preparing to teach at the middle level.
 Columbus, OH: National Middle School Association.